Pea Soup Andersen's: History

 In 1976 the company established a second location in Santa Nella, California, in Merced County near Interstate 5.
 The property included a restaurant, gift shop, hotel, and gas station, all branded with the Andersen's name.
 A distinctive feature was a working windmill, attached to the restaurant and visible from the highway, which became a symbol of the company.

 During the 1980s two additional short-lived restaurants were opened, in Mammoth Lakes and in Carlsbad near Interstate 5.
 The Carlsbad location became a TGI Friday's, which closed in 2018; it now operates as the Windmill Food Hall, housing eleven restaurants and a bar, but still features the Andersen windmill, which was repaired in the summer of 2019.
 There was also a location in Selma, which opened in the 1980s and lasted until 2001.
 The street it was on, Pea Soup Andersen Boulevard, still bears the name.

 After the death of Evans in 1980 the restaurants went through multiple ownerships.
 The remaining restaurant in Santa Nella is now owned by Milt Guggia, a Central Coast restaurateur.

 Throughout all of the years the restaurant has been in business the menu has offered an option of all-you-can-eat pea soup, now called the "Traveller's Special".
 In 2012 it was noted that the restaurant sold 500 to 600 usgal of pea soup in a day.

+Placemat served in 2026 showing the Santa Nella and former Buellton restaurant locations on a highway map of California, with a travel distance chart of various cities.

 In January 2021 the original Buellton location was listed for sale, with an asking price of $4.7 million, but no buyer was publicly announced.
-In January 2024, the Buellton location closed just before its 100th anniversary for redevelopment, leaving the Santa Nella restaurant as the only location currently open.
+In January 2024, it closed for redevelopment just before its 100th anniversary, leaving the Santa Nella restaurant as the only location currently open.
+The empty Buellton restaurant was vandalized and in July 2026 the Buellton City Council voted to remove its designation as a historic landmark so that it could be demolished.

 Cultural references

 Pea Soup Andersen's is referenced in the Arrested Development episode "Rom-Traum".

-The Buellton location is also featured in the The Girls Next Door Season 5 episode "Happy Birthday, Anastasia".
+The Buellton location is also featured in The Girls Next Door Season 5 episode "Happy Birthday, Anastasia".